Moses Myers House

-Step back in time with a visit to the Chrysler Museum’s historic houses.
-Located just minutes from the Museum in downtown Norfolk, the Moses Myers House and Willoughby-Baylor House were built in the late 1700s and offer a glimpse of life in Norfolk during the eighteenth and nineteenth centuries.
+Step back in time with a visit to the Chrysler Museum’s historic house.
+Located just minutes from the Museum in downtown Norfolk.

 Exhibitions at the Historic Houses

 Friends of Historic Houses

 The Friends of Historic Houses promote community support and interest in the Moses Myers House and the Willoughby-Baylor House.

 By helping to create and execute special projects and events, these friends encourage collections conservation, research, and building preservation.

 For information on joining this group of historic house advocates, contact Michael Berlucchi at (757) 664-6217.